top of page

 Here’s a practical cheat sheet (not legal advice—just the most common real-world situations).

-• Changing ventilation/hood fan ducting
+• Changing ventilation or hood fan ducting

 • Removing a wall or changing framing